 If you want to make cinnamon raisin bread, but you don't want to struggle with the kneading, here's a recipe for no knead cinnamon raisin bread baked in a Dutch oven.
 Feel free to omit the cinnamon if you want plain no knead raisin bread.
 This recipe is easy to make, it just takes some time because it has an overnight rest.
-Click here if you want to go directly to the bread recipe.

 As an Amazon Associate I earn from qualifying purchases.

 How can you make bread without kneading it?